urbit/urbit/pkg/hs/urbit-uruk/skew.md

     K

 Simple enough.
 The next two reduction rules specify order of operations: we reduce the left hand side before the right hand side.
-We must do this for short circuiting reasons.
-SKEW is strict instead of lazy and if we did not do this, both arguments to K would be evaluated before the first is returned.
+SKEW has left associativity.
+We must do this because our reduction rules are read from top to bottom, and the first match wins.
+If we did not do this, both arguments to K would be evaluated before the first is returned.

     (K K (S K K))
     K